trebeljahr/trebeljahr.com/_pages/needlestack.md

 ### Articles about Programming

 There is a whole flood of articles, about how to do simple things etc. and I won't give any of them here.
-Just mention a few blogs, and articles or meta articles that I found the be immensely useful and to which I regularly return to!
+Just mention a few blogs, and articles that I found the be immensely useful and to which I regularly return to.

 Learn your ABC - in other words [Always Be Coding](https://medium.com/always-be-coding/abc-always-be-coding-d5f8051afce2).
-This is a central idea and I think is what people should really do.
+This is a central idea and I think is advice people should follow.
 Code in your free-time on stuff that you like.
-This is how you grow, immensely.
-Following your curiosity where it leads to, picking up new languages and epic skills along the way.
+This is how you grow massively in a short amount of time.
+Follow your curiosity and see where it leads you.
+And pick up new languages and skills along the way.

 I consider the [Programming Achievements](https://jasonrudolph.com/blog/2011/08/09/programming-achievements-how-to-level-up-as-a-developer/) by Jason Rudolph to be the layout for a lifelong path of curiosity and learning as a developer.
 Just tackling one of those achievements might take months or years, depending on your commitment.
 They focus on the open endedness of the space and I love that.
 His idea is also available as [a gist to fork](https://gist.github.com/jasonrudolph/1133830#file_programming_achievements.md), so that you can tick of the boxes of the achievements yourself.